ellipticaljs/jquery-ui/README.md

 # [jQuery UI](http://jqueryui.com/) - Interactions and Widgets for the web

-# NOTICE

-This repo is now deprecated.
-The project has moved to https://github.com/ellipticaljs/jquery-ui

 jQuery UI is a curated set of user interface interactions, effects, widgets, and themes built on top of jQuery.
 Whether you're building highly interactive web applications, or you just need to add a date picker to a form control, jQuery UI is the perfect choice.